 -

-Families with kids, especially those under the age of 5, compared to families without kids.
+Families with kids, especially those under 5, compared to families without kids.

 -